 Social Security has automatic cost-of-living adjustments built in.
 It is a unique life-long inflation-adjusted source of income and smart planning can help you get more out of it.
 Almost one-third of retirees will rely on Social Security to provide 90% of their retirement income.
 More than half will rely on Social Security for more than 50% of their retirement income.

-One of the most important things you can do to protect yourself against rising prices is to make sure you get the most out of your Social Security benefits (for both you and your spouse).
+One of the most important things you can do to protect yourself against rising prices is to make sure you get the most out of your Social Security benefits (for both you and your spouse) by choosing to defer SSI income until you are 70.

 2. Choose investments that rise with inflation